-- The Player Characters are hired to steal an artefact from a Stygian tomb. - The Player Characters break into a Stygian tomb and unleash a mummy upon the world. - The Player Characters infiltrate the Great Temple of Set in order to destroy it from within - but slowly become corrupted while working undercover and ultimately must betray their old ideals or their new power. - All the first born children in Stygia die.
+- Stygia is rising from the south and has struck several Shemite cities, conquering them.
+Shem and Stygia go to war.
+The Player Characters are hired as part of a mercenary unit to fight in this war. - Conan has vanished from Aquilonia.
+The Player Characters find out he is being held in Stygia by a fell sorcerer near the Darfar/Stygia border and set out to rescue him. - The Player Characters get involved in a plot to overthrow King Ctesphon IV. - The Player Characters are hired to steal an artefact from a Stygian tomb. - The Player Characters break into a Stygian tomb and unleash a mummy upon the world. - The Player Characters infiltrate the Great Temple of Set in order to destroy it from within but slowly become corrupted while working undercover and ultimately must betray their old ideals or their new power. - All the first born children in Stygia die.
 For a kingdom so devoted to its children, this is a catastrophe.
 King Ctesphon IV hires mercenaries to investigate the cause of the curse. - The Player Characters do something for King Ctesphon IV and he starts treating them with extreme favour, even placing their opinions above that of his viziers and Thoth-Amon.
-Thoth-Amon begins to plot their deaths... - A Stygian magician seeking power and high honour wants to bring down mighty Thoth-Amon from his high place and believes the Player Characters are just the people he needs to help him do it. - One of the viziers of Stygia is attacked or murdered and the evidence points to the Player Characters, who are wholly innocent.
+Thoth-Amon begins to plot their deaths... - A Stygian magician seeking power and high honour wants to bring down mighty Thoth-Amon from his high place and believes the Player Characters are just the people he needs to help him do it. - Mone of the viziers of Stygia is attacked or murdered and the evidence points to the Player Characters, who are wholly innocent.
 They may have to flee or find the true culprit. - A Hyborian visionary wanting to build a menagerie has hired the Player Characters to bring back a Son of Set and other, uniquely Stygian, animals. - A woman has been cursed by a vengeful priest of Set to be infertile until she recovers a rare herb found in the remotest parts of the Styx.
 The Player Characters are asked to escort her to that region and bring her and the herb back in one piece. - Player Characters are part of a tired mercenary force repelling a savage Darfari invasion.